briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 ## Section VII-7: Board of cemetery trustees.

-(Editor’s note: Former Section VII-7 was repealed by the voters on November 8, 2016.)
+(Editor's note: Former Section VII-7 was repealed by the voters on November 8, 2016.)

 ## Section VII-8: Municipal engineer